miketochinskiy/carousel/README.md

 Different Types of Coffee

 ## Why does this exist?
-- Informational to those who see it.
+- Informational

 ## Citations
--
+- Coffee Logo is from: https://www.freepnglogos.com/pics/coffee-logo-png